 Staff employed by TWN are not permitted to participate in stories in which they or any family member or domestic partner have a direct financial or work interest, except in rare instances when approved by the managing director or content editor.
 If TWN permits a staff member to work on a story despite such a conflict, we will disclose the conflict to our readers in a note attached to the story.

 TWN has published all press releases sent to reporters about our business since launch on our About Us page for public review.
-These releases include references to our owners, Cori Kramer, Kristen Hawn, and Christina Paulos.
-In instances where TWN has or may cover an organization in which one of TWN’s owners has a direct financial stake, we will disclose to readers on that article the relationship of our owners to that organization.
+These releases include references to our former owners, Cori Kramer and Kristen Hawn, and our current owner, Christina Paulos.
+In instances where TWN has or may cover an organization in which a TWN owner has a direct financial stake, we will disclose to readers on that article the relationship of the owner to that organization.

-This “firewall” is understood to be violated when any individual outside the newsroom attempts to direct, pressure, coerce, threaten, interfere with, or otherwise impermissibly influence any of TWN’s newsroom operations, including their leadership, officers, employees, or staff, in the performance of their journalistic duties and activities.
+This “firewall” is understood to be violated when any individual outside the newsroom attempts to direct, pressure, coerce, threaten, interfere with or otherwise impermissibly influence any of TWN’s newsroom operations, including their leadership, officers, employees or staff in the performance of their journalistic duties and activities.
 It is also violated when someone inside the newsroom acts in furtherance of or pursuant to such impermissible influence.
-Such impermissible influence would undermine the journalistic and editorial independence, and thus the credibility, of TWN, and their reporters, editors, and other journalists broadly.
+Such impermissible influence would undermine the journalistic and editorial independence, and thus the credibility, of TWN and its reporters, editors and other journalists broadly.

 This codified firewall is essential to ensuring the continued editorial independence, credibility and therefore effectiveness of the journalism provided by TWN.
 The firewall ensures that our editorial staff, led by our content editor, continue to make the final decisions on what stories to cover and how they are covered, and that those decisions are ultimately governed by the highest standards of professional journalism.

 Compliance with this Code